 Biochar is a solid material obtained from the carbonisation of biomass.

 Biochar is a fixed form of carbon produced using temperatures above 450oC in an oxygen-controlled environment.
-Biochar can resist breaking down and remain stable in soils for potentially hundreds to thousands of years (35,000+).
+Biochar can resist breaking down and remain stable in soils for potentially 66 million years plus in the form of phytoliths.
 Biochar is currently a hot topic of research around the world as it has a unique set of abilities to improve soil quality, increase plant growth and performance, as well as sequestering carbon.

 Biochar can be used in a cascade of uses eg. beginning with water filtration or coupled with molasses for livestock food, however much attention has been given to the improvement of soil functions and fertility, which includes: